How to Prevent HVAC Condensation Problems

 - Condensation affects multiple areas of the home

-These situations often involve system-level issues such as improper sizing, airflow imbalance, or installation problems that require specialized knowledge to resolve.
+These situations often involve system-level issues such as improper sizing, low refrigerant, dirty coils, blower problems, disconnected ducts, poor drain slope, or installation defects that require professional diagnosis.

 FAQ: Preventing HVAC Condensation Problems